 imagination

 Black mirrors are not inevitable.
 We have the power – and responsibility – to imagine and shape more inclusive rainbow mirror futures.
-And ensure that technology is not used to farm and exploit our attention and labor, but rather to support our wellbeing, strengthen communities, and tackle complex challenges facing humanity in this century.
+And ensure that technology is not used to farm and exploit our attention and labour, but rather to support our wellbeing, strengthen communities, and tackle complex challenges facing humanity in this century.

 Helping people imagine a better relationship with technology has been the focus of my work in the past couple of years.
 Whether it's by introducing new metaphors for ethics in the work I do with Tethix, making it easier for tech workers to commit to better outcomes through Pledge Works, or building collaborative virtual spaces such as the Responsible Tech Library.